rzk-lang/sHoTT/src/simplicial-hott/03-extension-types.rzk.md

   := a  -- type is coerced automatically here

 -- Reformulate extension type as an extension of a restriction.
--- TODO: should be a local-only definition (use let-binding when it exists)
 #define ext-of-restrict-phi
   ( a : (t : φ) → A t)
   : ( t : φ)